c19witness/uk-covid19-inquiry/README_AS_WELL.md

 Constraints:

-1. We're only interested in comments that are in the is-predominently-airborne, is-not-predominetnly-airborne, is-predominently-droplets and is-predominently-fomites (the last three are not true)
+1. We're interested in comments that are in the is-predominently-airborne, is-not-predominetnly-airborne, is-predominently-droplets and is-predominently-fomites (the last three are not true)

 2. We're not intested in vaccines-harm comments